MicaelOps/minecraft-gameserver/README.md

 A personal learning project to improve c++ expertise.

-This project is the Shared Library that plugins implement.
+This project is the Shared Library that plugins and the executable implement.

 C++ Minecraft Server (avg 6ms):
 ![img_2.png](img_2.png)